Classes are tiered and there is plenty of opportunity to customise your schedule according to your interests and learning goals.

 The teaching of politics and society is an interaction between lectures, group work and presentations of, for example, products and studies.
 Local, regional, national and global politics, social issues, current affairs, ethics and morality and the UN's Sustainable Development Goals are the main themes of the course.

-In product and design we will work with wood in our wood workshop.
-Students will be presented with bound assignments in terms of product, method, subject or form.
+In the wood workshop we will work with wood.
+Students will be presented with set tasks in the form of product, method, subject or form.

 There will also be open tasks where students will have the opportunity to create products of their own choice.